Task-Oriented Communication for Edge Video Analytics: Performance Evaluation

 \subsubsection{Tasks and datasets}

 We conduct the multi-camera pedestrian occupancy prediction on the Wildtrack dataset \cite{wildtrack_dataset}.
 This dataset includes 400 synchronized frames from 7 cameras with overlapping field-of-view, covering a 12 meters by 36 meters ground plain.
 The objective of this task is to estimate the probabilities of occupancy on the ground plane by exploiting the geometrical constraints from multiple views.
 For annotation, the ground plane is quantized into a 480 $\times$ 1440 grid, where each grid cell is a 2.5-centimeter square.
 Besides, we select the EPFL MVMC Detection dataset \cite{MVMC_dataset} to conduct the multi-camera object detection, which contains 6 sequences of frames including 1297 persons, 3553 cars, and 56 buses.
 The task objective is to assign bounding boxes to describe the spatial location of semantic objects.
+In the following experiments, we consider that each camera is deployed on an NVIDIA Jetson Orin NX board, and the edge server is equipped with an adequate number of NVIDIA A5000 Tensor Core GPUs.